 - Peel the carrots and the daikon and then trim the ends.
 You can use either a knife or a mandoline to julienne the vegetables to create thin matchsticks.
 If using a knife, cut into julienne by slicing the vegetables thin on the diagonal, then stacking the slices and cutting through them again to create thin strips.
 Set aside separately in two bowls (keep the veggies separate until you salt and squeeze them to keep the colors from bleeding).

 - Salt the carrots and daikon with 1 tablespoon of salt each, mix well with your hands, and let sit in a colander for 10 mins.
-Then squeeze out the excess liquid (do not rinse with water), and put both vegetables into a container.
+Then squeeze out the excess liquid (do not rinse with water), and put both vegetables into containers.

 - In a separate bowl, stir together rice vinegar, sugar, and water.
 Pour the vinegar marinade over the vegetables and let them soak for at least 30 mins or overnight.
 The pickles will keep in the refrigerator for 1 week.
 Drain the pickles before using.